UniMath/agda-unimath/NAMING-CONVENTIONS.md

 A good naming convention is essential for being able to navigate and maintain the library, and for being able to make progress with your formalization project.
-Good names provide coincise descriptions of an entry's purpose, and help making the code in the library readable.
+Good names provide concise descriptions of an entry's purpose, and help making the code in the library readable.
 On this page we provide general guidelines for naming entries that apply anywhere in the library.

-We also mention that the naming scheme of agda-unimath evolves as agda grows.
-Sometimes we find that old namings don't fit our ideas of a good naming scheme anymore, or we find other ways to improve on the naming.
-Some older code in the library might even not be updated yet to fit the current naming scheme.
-We should therefore remember that the naming scheme is not set in stone, and maintaining and improving it is part of the work of maintaining the agda-unimath library.

-Finally, we should note that accurately naming entries in a large formalization project can be very difficult, especially when your formalization enters unchartered, or little written about territory.
+Accurately naming entries in a large formalization project can be very difficult, especially when your formalization enters uncharted, or little written about territory.
 Giving good names to your entries requires a high level of conceptual understanding of your entries.
 The naming scheme should help reveal common patterns in names, which hopefully helps to find predictable namings for entries.
 On the other hand, we understand that this is not always possible.
 If you find yourself not knowing what to name something, give it your best shot to come up with a name, or reach out to us on the Univalent Agda discord to ask if we have any suggestions.

+We also mention that the naming scheme of agda-unimath evolves as the library grows.
+This implies that there are necessarily some inconsistencies in the naming of our entries, even though we continually work to improve them.
+Sometimes we find that old namings don't fit our ideas of a good naming scheme anymore, or sometimes we gain a better understanding of what an entry is about and update its name accordingly.
+We should therefore remember that neither the naming scheme nor the names we use in the library are set in stone.
+If you find a particular entry where the naming seems off, for any reason, we would love to know about it.
+Maintaining and improving it is part of the work of maintaining the agda-unimath library.

 ## Examples